 Another interesting lantern is fitted by the front door of the house - it isn't a survivor, but certainly could be:

-The decorative copper porch lantern houses a 40 W Iwasaki clear mercury lamp.
+The decorative copper porch lantern houses a 40 Watt Iwasaki clear mercury lamp.
 A special wall bracket was constructed to hold the lantern in place and to give the lantern some protection against possible attack.

 Control gear and time switch for this are housed in the utility cupboard adjacent the meters and other services.
 The time switch is a Horstmann spring-reserve Y-type solar dial with midnight off and 4:30am on.
-The ballast is a 40 W mercury Iwasaki High-Power-Factor 'outdoor' type.
+The ballast is a 40 Watt mercury Iwasaki High-Power-Factor 'outdoor' type.
 These are extremely high quality ballasts which are designed for outdoor use, mounted on poles etc. without any additional protection.
 No additional capacitors (or ignitors in the case of High-Pressure-Sodium and Metal Halide versions) are required; everything is in the one case.
 These ballasts come with flying-leads instead of terminals and hence a small junction box is employed here (on the left of the ballast, behind the gas meter) to allow the ballast leads to connect to the outgoing cable to the lantern.